everschen/fastspeech2_with_aishell3/README.md

-# fastspeech2 with aishell3 training and dataset stuff
+# fastspeech2 with own aishell3 dataset

-generated aishell3 content.txt and label_train-set.txt from magicdata trans.txt
-MFA align procedure for your own dataset
+There's lot's of issues you will meet if you want to train your own audio with aishell3, here provide a summary and solution to it

 ## Table of Contents